seanshahkarami/probe-memory-model/README.md

 Just to clarify why this test is interesting:

-Observing `r1 = 1, r2 = 0, x = 1` provides evidence against an "interleaved instruction model" for the following reason:
+Observing `r1 = 1, r2 = 0, x = 1` provides evidence against a "simple interleaved instruction" model for the following reason:

-Suppose things did obey an "interleaved instruction model".
+Suppose our system does obey a "simple interleaved instruction" model.

 Since `x = 1`, we know Proc 2 must have finished before Proc 1 since its last instruction sets `x = 2`.

-That implies it already set `y = 1` hence `r2 = y = 1` which contradicts what we observed.
+That implies it already set `y = 1` hence `r2 = y = 1` which is a contradiction.

+Hence, our system could not have followed a "simple interleaved instruction" model.

 ### rb - Read buffering